Ill-posedness for the 2D viscous shallow water equations in the critical Besov spaces: Introduction and main result

-Recently, the viscous shallow water equations have been widely studied by Mathematicians, see the review paper \cite{D, D.B}.
-Bui in \cite{bui} obtained the local existence and uniqueness of classical solutions to the Cauchy-Dirichlet problem for \eqref{1.1} with initial data in $C^{2+\alpha}$ by using Lagrangian coordinates and H\"{o}lder space estimates.
-Kloeden in \cite{K} and Sundbye in \cite{S1} independently showed the global existence and uniqueness of classical solutions to the Cauchy-Dirichlet problem for \eqref{1.1} using the energy method of Matsumura and Nishida \cite{M-N}.
-Sundbye in \cite{S2} proved the existence and uniqueness of classical solutions to the Cauchy problem using the method of \cite{M-N}.
-Wang and Xu in \cite{W} showed that the solution of \eqref{1.1} exists locally and uniquely for small initial data $h_0-\bar{h}_0$ and exists globally for small initial data $(h_0-\bar{h}_0,u_0)$ in Sobolev spaces.
-Lately, Liu and Yin in \cite{L-Y,L-Y2,L-Y1} improved the result of \cite{W} in the Sobolev spaces with low regularity and inhomogeneous Besov spaces.
+The viscous shallow water equations have been widely studied by mathematicians, cf., \cite{D, D.B} and references therein.
+In \cite{bui}, by using Lagrangian coordinates and H\"{o}lder space estimates, Bui obtained the local existence and uniqueness of classical solutions to the Cauchy-Dirichlet problem for \eqref{1.1} with initial data in $C^{2+\alpha}$.
+By using the energy method of Matsumura and Nishida \cite{M-N}, Kloeden \cite{K} and Sundbye \cite{S1} showed the global existence and uniqueness of classical solutions to the Cauchy-Dirichlet problem for \eqref{1.1}.
+Subsequently, the existence and uniqueness of classical solutions to the Cauchy problem for \eqref{1.1} was also proved by Sundbye \cite{S2}.
+By applying the Littlewood-Paley decomposition theory for Sobolev spaces to obtain a losing energy estimate in $H^{s+2}$ for any $s>0$, Wang and Xu \cite{W} showed that the solution of \eqref{1.1} exists locally and uniquely for all initial data $u_0$ and exists globally for small initial data $u_0$ if $h_0-\bar{h}_0$ is small enough.
+Lately, Liu and Yin \cite{L-Y,L-Y2,L-Y1} improved the result of \cite{W} in the Sobolev spaces with low regularity and inhomogeneous Besov spaces.

-Motivated by the ideas of Danchin \cite{D1,D2}, Chen-Miao-Zhang in \cite{C-M-Z} proved the local well-posedness of the system \eqref{1.1} for general initial data and the global well-posedness for small initial data in critical Besov spaces with $L^2$ type.
-Chen-Miao-Zhang \cite{C-M-Z2} and Charve-Danchin \cite{C-D} obtained the global well-posedness of the system \eqref{1.1} in the hybrid Besov spaces, in which the part of high frequency of the initial data lies in the critical Besov spaces with $L^p$ type.
-Haspot in \cite{H1} improved the result of \cite{C-M-Z2,C-D} by a smart use of the viscous effective flux.
-For the studies of local-in-time existence issue to \eqref{1.1}, Chen, Miao and Zhang in \cite{C-M-Z3} got the local well-posedness of the system \eqref{1.1} for general initial data in critical Besov spaces with $L^p$ type by introducing the time-weighted Besov norm.
-Haspot in \cite{H2} improve the result of \cite{C-M-Z3}.
+In \cite{C-M-Z3}, Chen, Miao and Zhang developed a new method which relies on the smoothing properties of the heat equations and introduced some kind of weighted Besov norms to study the well-posedness of \eqref{1.1} for the initial data with the minimal regularity and prove the local well-posedness under the more natural assumption that the initial height is bounded away from zero.
+They obtained the local well-posedness of the system \eqref{1.1} for general initial data in critical Besov spaces with $L^p$ type.
+Now, let us recall some important progress about the global existence results for small data.
+Motivated by the ideas of Danchin \cite{D1,D2}, Chen-Miao-Zhang \cite{C-M-Z} proved the global well-posedness of the system \eqref{1.1} for small initial data in critical Besov spaces with $L^2$ type.
+Chen-Miao-Zhang \cite{C-M-Z2} and Charve-Danchin \cite{C-D} obtained the global well-posedness of the system \eqref{1.1} in the hybrid Besov spaces, in which the part of high frequency of the initial data lies in the critical Besov spaces with $L^p$ type integrability.
+Subsequently, Haspot \cite{H1} improved the results of \cite{C-D,C-M-Z2} by a smart use of the viscous effective flux.
+For more results of the solutions to \eqref{1.1}, we refer the reader to see \cite{Dan17,Fan18,H2}.